 Kettle Braai Pork Neck with Stewed Peaches

-Pork neck is such an underrated cut.
-If cooked correctly it is beautifully tender and moist.
+If cooked the traditional South African way, over the coals, you will agree with me that pork neck is an underrated cut.
+It is beautifully tender and moist.
 It is an economical cut.

 YOU WILL NEED